kip22/test-1/README.md

 - Run `$ git remote remove origin` from the terminal in the local directory.
 - Create a new repository in your personal GitHub and associate the local repository with your new remote.

-### ❗️ Please avoid raising pull requests or pushing branches up to our repository.
+#o## ❗️ Please avoid raising pull requests or pushing branches up to our repository.
+new line